Are you having trouble losing weight?

-Opposite to that, lack of sleep can also reduce how much weight you lose.
+Lack of sleep can also reduce how much weight you lose.

-Let's say you would have lost 10 pounds in a month following my weight loss recommendations, if you don't manage your sleep well you may only lose 5 pounds.
+Let’s say you would have lost 10 pounds in a month following my weight loss recommendations, however, if you don’t manage your sleep well you may only lose 5 pounds.

 This is generally how sleep interacts with weight loss.